Decentralisation in Japan: Omnibus Decentralization Law

 The Omnibus Decentralization Law was enacted on 16 July 1999, and was finally implemented on 1 April 2000.
 It eliminated administrative functions imposed upon local governments by the central governments and to establish Committee for Settling National-Local Disputes.
 The issues in the law were an abolition of the Agency Delegated Function System, a review of central government affairs of local governments, a clarification of the roles by central government and local governments, a transfer of the power to local governments, and a review of local regulations and local governments.
 The principles of the law are to reduce an intervention by the central government to the absolute minimum, to guarantee fairness and transparency in process of document delivery or requesting permission or giving approval.
 More than 100 laws were revised with the propose to repeal an approval by the central government such as a decision to issue local bond.

 Under the Omnibus Decentralization Law, the transfer of central government to local governments caused by the revision of 35 laws, including the Forestry Law, the City Planning Law, and the Child Rearing Allowance Law.
 For example, the revision of the Forestry Law, a duty to protect or to remove forests was transferred from the central government to prefectures, the revision of the Child Rearing Allowance Law, child support allowances were transferred from prefectures to municipalities.
 Obligatory regulations were also revised by 38 laws such as the abolish of the obligatory attachment of an agricultural manager to a local agricultural committee.

 One of the revised laws was the City Planning Law in June 1999 with the enacted the Package Act to transform city planning administration from a "agency-delegated administrations" (ATD, kikan inin jimu) to the Self-Governing Functions (SGF, Jichi Jimu), in which it increased a level of autonomy.

 However, in the end of the first stage of decentralization reform, a financial disparity between the central government and local governments was still large.
 The tasks that were transferred to local governments needed more financial resources.
-It was dubbed as "unfinished reform" by one of the Committee for the Promotion of Decentralization (CPD), Nishio Masaru.
+It was dubbed as "unfinished reform" by one of the members of the Committee for the Promotion of Decentralization (CPD), Nishio Masaru.